tuyenluong/note-repo/secondBrain/Java/JAVA - Insert an element to any index of the array by shifting to the right.md

 ---

 ----
-## Steps for insert algorithm:
+## Steps for the Insert algorithm:
-1. Create a new array with larger size
+1. Create a new `array` with larger size
 2. Insert elements from the old array to the new array
 3. Shift the elements to the right until insert index is available for insert
 	1. To doing so, we need to start the loop at the end of the array, but since array started with index zero.
 We need to minus 1 when calling the array length. (`int i = newArr.lenght -1;`)